Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-The efficacy of the proposed framework of GS-EvoDNN is demonstrated on fault diagnosis dataset under different operating conditions taken from (i) Air compressor fault data \cite{sr3}, (ii) Paderborn University (PBU) bearing fault data \cite{paderborn}, and (iii) CWRU bearing fault data \cite{cwru}.
+The efficacy of the proposed framework of GS-EvoN2N is demonstrated on fault diagnosis dataset under different operating conditions taken from (i) Air compressor fault data \cite{sr3}, (ii) Paderborn University (PBU) bearing fault data \cite{paderborn}, and (iii) CWRU bearing fault data \cite{cwru}.